 Of course, nothing is perfect.
 I wore the goggles constantly for three months.
 Recently I noticed my old friend with seasonal affective disorder (depression) paying me a visit, so I’ve been experimenting.
 On cloudy days when I don’t plan to be outside for long or when at home under dim, soft pink incandescent lighting, I began wearing my old rose-tinted glasses.
 What I have observed thus far is that after several hours my eyes are fatigued, dry and I feel anxious.
 It is at that point I return to the FL-41 lenses.
 I will let you know how my experiment goes.

 Thanks for your product.
-My friends should be ordering them soon as
+My friends should be ordering them soon as well!

 Many of these customers have also tried other types of glasses made to help people cope with painful light.
 Some have tried “blue blockers.”
 Some have resorted to wearing sunglasses indoors, which is never a good idea.
 Still others have tried generic brands of migraine glasses, but found ours more helpful.